Ircama/rpi3-wifi-station-ap-stretch/README.md

 # RASPBERRY PI - WIFI STATION+AP

-Running the Raspberry Pi 3 as a Wifi client (station) and access point (ap) from the single built-in wifi.
+Running the Raspberry Pi as a Wifi client (station) and access point (ap) from the single built-in wifi.

 Its been written about before, but this way is better.
 The access point device is created before networking starts (using udev) and there is no need to run anything from `/etc/rc.local`.
 No reboot, no scripts.

 ## Use Cases

-The Rpi 3 wifi chipset can support running an access point and a station function simultaneously.
+The Raspberry Pi 3 wifi chipset can support running an access point and a station function simultaneously.

 Also the Raspberry Pi Zero W accepts this procedure with the internal Wifi device, without external boards.